Imoleayo-tech/LITA-Class-Project/README.md

 SELECT * FROM EMPLOYEE WHERE FIRSTNAME = 'JOHNSON' AND GENDER = 'FEMALE'

 ### Tools Used
-- Microsoft Excel: for Data Cleaning, Amalysis, and Visualization
+- Microsoft Excel: for Data Cleaning, Amalysis, and Visualization [www.microsoft.excel.com]
     1. for data cleaning
     2. for analysis
     3. for data visualization
 - Structured Qyery Language (SQL): for querying data
 - Github: for portfolio building

+### Data Cleaning and Preparation
+In the initial cleaning of data and preparation, we performed the following
+- Data loading and Inspection
+- Handling Variables
+- Data Cleaning and Formatting

+### Expository Data Analysis
+EDA involves exploring of data to answer some questions about the data such as:
+- What is the overall sales trend?
+- Which product are top sellers?
+- What are the product on peak sales?